PopicLab/cue/README.md

 #### Download the latest pre-trained Cue model

-The latest pre-trained Cue model can be downloaded from Google Cloud Storage (GCS): [latest](https://storage.googleapis.com/cue-models/latest/cue.pt)
+The latest pre-trained Cue model can be downloaded from Google Cloud Storage (GCS): [latest model] (https://storage.googleapis.com/cue-models/latest/cue.v2.pt).

-All the models are stored in the following [GCS bucket](https://console.cloud.google.com/storage/browser/cue-models).
+All the models are stored in the following public [GCS bucket](https://console.cloud.google.com/storage/browser/cue-models).

 Files can be downloaded from GCS using [gsutil](https://cloud.google.com/storage/docs/gsutil).

 <a name="demo"></a>
 ### Tutorial